 Deemed Lifetime of Efficient Equipment

 The expected measure life for the vehicle is assumed to be 13 years.
+An adjustment should be applied to account for the proportion of BEV vehicles that move out of state.

 The expected measure life for the EV charger is assumed to be 10 years.